cadaver/turso3d/README.md

 - Hardware occlusion queries that work on the octree hierarchy
 - SSAO

+## Building

+Execute one of the provided CMake scripts to generate build files in .build subdirectory (will be created).
+Execute with command line option -DTURSO3D_TRACY=1 to enable Tracy profiling.

 ## Test application controls

 - WSAD + mouse to move